 Latin American diplomats come together at Wijnhaven

-Every year diplomatic representatives of South American countries, researchers and students come together during a conference of the GRULAC region group.
+Every year diplomatic representatives of Latin American countries, researchers and students come together during a conference of the GRULAC region group.
 This year different researchers talked about their work during a visit to the Faculty of Governance and Global Affairs in The Hague.

 ‘These GRULAC meetings have become an important tradition,' commented Rector Magnificus Carel Stolker after the word of welcome by dean Erwin Muller.
 ‘We attach great importance to our international partnerships, and Latin America is one of Leiden University's focus regions [see box, Ed.].
 We have partnerships with 48 partner universities from Latin America, and last year 138 students and 139 PhD students from the region came to Leiden University.
 Today we want to show the benefits of this collaboration.’